Skip to main content

 What are consumers, customers, and guests?

-It is important to be mindful of the distinction between these groups in the context of generative responses and terminology in your content.
-Generally, this is how the Expert Product Team describes our constituents.
+There is a distinction between these groups in the context of generative responses and terminology.
+The Expert Product Team describes our constituents as:

 • Customers: Expert customers